-Student Center
+Student Union

 - 1. HOURS 7:30-3:30 - 2.
-RULES - No food, or drinks in the media center or computer labs. - Treat materials and furniture with respect. - A teacher pass is required during class hours unless accompanied by a teacher. - The copy machine is for staff use. - Return materials on time and in good condition. - Failure to adhere to these rules can result in loss of media center privileges.
+RULES - Treat materials and furniture with respect. - A teacher pass is required during class hours unless accompanied by a teacher. - The copy machine is for staff use. - Failure to adhere to these rules can result in loss of Student Union privileges.